taskcluster/taskcluster-migration-DEPRECATED/workgraph/README.md

    * mdt upgrade; blocks win10 deployment on hw
    * external ESR
    * external tbird
- * talk to rob about win versions
+ * [scheduled] talk to rob about win versions
- * talk to rail about "beta-capable" and any other operational/relpromo dependencies
+ * [scheduled] talk to rail about "beta-capable" and any other operational/relpromo dependencies
- * talk to rail about "beta-capable" and any other operational/relpromo dependencies
+ * [scheduled] talk to rail about "beta-capable" and any other operational/relpromo dependencies
- * talk to mihai about funsize worker - need new workers? for mac, windows
+ * [scheduled] talk to mihai about funsize worker - need new workers? for mac, windows
- * talk to kim about `mach repackage` and what it does -- repackage for resigning, but also l10n?
+ * [scheduled] talk to kim about `mach repackage` and what it does -- repackage for resigning, but also l10n?

 ### Details